-The Nim community survey 2020 has been open for one month, and we have received 769 responses - we think this is a large enough sample to draw conclusions about our users and their habits.
+The Nim community survey 2021 has been open for a month and a half, and we have received 825 responses (compared to 769 last year) – we think this is a large enough sample to draw conclusions about our users and their habits.
 Before we go into details, we would like to thank all the people who took the time to respond.
 We really appreciate the feedback!

 The goal of this survey was primarily to determine how our community is using Nim, in order to better understand how we should be improving it.